Energy accounts - Environment

 PEFA complement the traditional energy statistics, balances and derived indicators which are the main reference data source for EU energy policies.

 Eurostat undertakes annual data collections with the help of the PEFA questionnaire (EXCEL).
-In 2017 provision will become mandatory to national statistical institutes of the EU (see Annex VI of Regulation (EU) 691/2011 consolidated version).
+Since 2017, provision is mandatory for Member States of the EU (see Annex VI of Regulation (EU) 691/2011 consolidated version).

 The annual PEFA questionnaire consists of the following five tables A to E: